 1. Somei Yoshino Cherry Tree

 The Somei Yoshino Cherry tree is arguably the most well-known in Japan.
-They are widely distributed throughout the nation and makeup about 80% of the Sakura trees in Japan.
+They are widely distributed throughout the nation and make up about 80% of the Sakura trees in Japan.
 When forecasters talk about cherry blossoms, they talk about the Somei Yoshino Cherry kind.
 Back in the Edo period, they were initially created as a hybrid variation between "Edo-zakura" and "Oshima-zakura" (1603-1868).
+When these trees were first grown, they were named Yoshinozakura.
+However, their name was shifted to Somei Yoshino in 1900.
+Originally appearing in the village of Somei in the Edo period (according to some), these trees spread to Europe and North America in 1902.

-Each Somei Yoshino flowering cherries consists of five small petals, which is the classic shape of a conventional sakura flower.
-We may enjoy the lovely blossoms for a week to ten days after they begin to bloom, which usually happens in late March.
+Each Somei Yoshino flowering cherry consists of five small petals, the classic shape of a conventional sakura flower.
+We may enjoy the lovely blossoms for a week to ten days after they bloom, which usually happens in late March.
 The lovely green leaves begin to emerge later after the flowers have bloomed.
 Flowers' hue gradually changes from light pink to dazzling white as they approach full bloom.
+Unlike other cherry trees, there is only one variety of Somei Yoshino trees.
+This occurs because the trees are cloned, grafted, and cut, leading to genetically identical trees for generations.

 2. Yaezakura